 How do we know the admission process is complete?

-Applications will be considered complete only after the supporting documents (see checklist provided in the application instructions) are received by the University in support of the application, Application along with supporting documents should reach the University by the application deadline, i.e August 31, 2020.
+Applications will be considered complete only after the supporting documents (see checklist provided in the application instructions) are received by the University in support of the application.
+Application along with supporting documents should reach the University by the application deadline.

-After the completion of the admissions process, you will receive a mail providing a Student Identity Number which shall be quoted in all your future correspondences with the University.
+Once the admissions process is complete and your admission is approved, you will receive an email providing a Student Identity Number which shall be quoted in all your future correspondences with the University.

 Is it possible to ask for a refund before the admissions deadline?